 Safety professionals recognize several primary control strategies to eliminate or reduce health hazards and employee exposure to those hazards.
 These basic control strategies are further organized into a "Hierarchy of Controls."
 ANSI/ASSP Z10-2012, Occupational Health and Safety Management Systems, encourages employers to use the following hierarchy of hazard controls when making recommendations for corrective actions and system improvements:

-The first three areas attempt to control hazards and the bottom two strategy areas try to change exposure to hazards.
+The first three strategies attempt to control hazards and the bottom three strategies try to change exposure to hazards.
 Controlling hazards is always preferred to controlling behavior, and that's why these strategies are at the top of the hierarchy.

 These strategies attempt to control employee behaviors to eliminate or reduce exposure to existing health hazards when hazard controls are not adequate.
 Naturally it's more difficult to control behaviors than hazards because we're dealing with human behavior.